 (2) Membership of Synod shall terminate when:

-(a) the conditions of eligibility or conditions under which appointments were made in terms of sections 32 (1) (c) and Section 32 (3) of the Constitution fall away.
+(a) the conditions of eligibility or conditions under which appointments were made in terms of Section 32 (1) (e) and Section 32 (3) of the Constitution fall away.

 (b) an elected or appointed member renounces his membership.
 Church Council is to be informed of the renunciation.